NEER Full Form-Nominal Effective Exchange Rate

 • Currency C: Exchange rate = 1.5, Weight = 25%

-This weighted approach provides a better macro-level understanding of currency strength compared to single exchange rates.
+This weighted approach offers a macro-level view of currency strength.

 Factors Influencing NEER

-• A country with a trade surplus (exports > imports) may see an appreciation in NEER, while a trade deficit can lead to depreciation.
+• Trade Balances: A trade surplus may appreciate NEER; a deficit can lead to depreciation.

 Impact of NEER on the Economy

-• Central banks monitor NEER movements to adjust interest rates and ensure economic stability.
+• Interest Rate Policy: Central banks adjust rates based on NEER to ensure economic stability.

-• A rising NEER can attract foreign capital, but excessive appreciation may deter foreign investors due to reduced asset returns.
+• Foreign Investment Flows: Rising NEER attracts capital, but excessive appreciation may deter investors due to lower asset returns.

 Limitations of NEER